Hacka Doll

 Hacka Doll the Animation (ハッカドール THE・あにめーしょん, Hakkadōru THE anime ̄ shon) is a Japanese anime television series based on DeNA's news app Hacka Doll for iOS and Android devices.
 The anime is produced by Creators in Pack, with collaboration support by Trigger.
 The series of anime shorts aired on October 2, 2015, in Japan as part of the Ultra Super Anime Time programming block, alongside Kagewani and Miss Monochrome: The Animation 3 and finished on December 25, 2015.
 The series was simulcast by Crunchyroll.

 Plot

-In the near future in the current 21st century, the media is saturated with information, making it impossible to discern the correct needs of people and their problems.
-In this context, the story revolves around the Hacka Dolls, robots with an AI system created for the help and personal entertainment of its users.
-Their AI application program is synchronized with a user, allowing the user to automatically analyze the tastes and preferences of the user and then offer their personal help service or make recommendations to improve those needs.
-Three of these Hacka Dolls are clumsy, which will open the way to the development of the plot.
+In the near future, the media is saturated with information, making it difficult to discern people's true needs and problems.
+The story revolves around the Hacka Dolls, robots with an AI system created for the help and personal entertainment of its users.
+Each AI application synchronizes with its user, automatically analyzing their tastes and preferences in order to provide personalized assistance or recommendations.
+Three of these Hacka Dolls are clumsy though, a trait that sets the plot in motion.